-Staff and governors in academies should have the opportunity to take part in training or briefing to raise their awareness of the procedures and develop their skills in dealing with people who wish to complain.
+Staff and Trustees should have the opportunity to take part in training or briefing to raise their awareness of the procedures and develop their skills in dealing with people who wish to complain.

 All complaints should be recorded and monitored to identify issues and allow any lessons to be learned by the academy.